true-async/php-true-async-rfc/basic.md

 The format of this array depends on the implementation of the **Scheduler** and the **Reactor**.

+The `Async\Scope::getChildScopes()` method returns an array of all child scopes of the current scope.

 The `Async\getCoroutines()` method returns an array of all coroutines in the application.

 ### Prototypes